manu-git-b-s/joke_generator/README.md

 ## Features

-- **Responsive:** Dictionary Application is responsive to various screen sizes.
+- **Responsive:** Joke generator Application is responsive to various screen sizes.
 - **Attractive:** The page is built using Custom CSS styling to provide a user-friendly and visually appealing experience.

 ## Demo